We now appreciate the revelation that went public in February 2015 that international hackers circumvented what was supposed

 To which I answered, ‘Whilst the first group tended to be soft policy focused, the latter retained higher levels of technological skills’ – an assessment which was agreed with.
 My meeting partner then went on to say, though they as an organisation could find more than enough people with soft focused skills, it was those with the chameleon aptitude of technical security skills who were proving to be a golden nugget find.

-Of course, we must also question the levels of security which exists inter banking institutions and as to the security effectiveness of their operational, staff and robustness of any compliance/governance practices that have been in play, pre, at time of, and post any systems compromise.
+Of course, we must also question the levels of security which exists inter banking institutions and as to the security effectiveness of their operational, staff and robustness of any compliance/governance practices that have been in play, pre, at time of

 In fact, just to add perspective to this, I recall working for one financial services organisation who, when faced with terminating a cable on their internal network, decided to leave it in place as they were unsure as to where it was actually connected to!